Branch Water Tavern to Become Vaguely More American "Federal American Grill"

 Chef and owner David Grossman announced last month that he'd be departing Branch Water Tavern and taking the concept with him, but not before transitioning the restaurant into something new.

-That something new is Federal American Grill, which has the same vaguely colonial, early American tavern bent that's a prevailing trend in restaurant names from Houston (see: Liberty Kitchen, Frank's Americana Revival) to California (see: Township Kitchen Americana & Saloon in Los Angeles or Craftsman New American Tavern in San Diego or Village Whiskey in Philadelphia or Longman & Eagle in Chicago).
+That something new is Federal American Grill, which has the same vaguely colonial, early American tavern bent that's a trend in restaurant names from Houston (see: Liberty Kitchen, Frank's Americana Revival) to California (see: Township Kitchen Americana & Saloon in Los Angeles or Craftsman New American Tavern in San Diego) and elsewhere (see: Village Whiskey in Philadelphia or Longman & Eagle in Chicago).

 Photo courtesy of Kimberly Park The new burgers do look wicked awesome.